-DATA REPOSITORY MAINTENANCE PROCESS TIMELINE

-Alternatives Current 2018 2020 2022 2024

-System maintenance teams update with some inconsistency in timing of Data Dictionary updates X Х

-Identifiers request changes; approved changes implemented centrally IS/IP / EDW /FX Modules ->

-Any identifier can make changes

-DATA REPOSITORY MAINTENANCE PROCESS TIMELINE Currently, the Agency has multiple data dictionaries (FMMIS, AHCA IT) with varying levels of completeness, discipline, frequency, and processes in terms of governance, review, and updates.
-Analysis The future state strategy is to create and update the FX Data Repository as the Agency goes through modular implementation.
+DATA REPOSITORY MAINTENANCE PROCESS TIMELINE System maintenance teams update with some inconsistency in timing of Data Dictionary updates Х Х Identifiers request changes; approved changes implemented centrally IS/IP / EDW /FX Modules -> Any identifier can make changes Analysis Currently, the Agency has multiple data dictionaries (FMMIS, AHCA IT) with varying levels of completeness, discipline, frequency, and processes in terms of governance, review, and updates.
+The future state strategy is to create and update the FX Data Repository as the Agency goes through modular implementation.
 The FX Data Repository will be housed in a data modeling tool as data models and the underlying data dictionary are created and maintained.
 Any significant, complex, or potentially controversial changes to the FX Data Repository after modular implementation begins will go through the Data Governance Workgroup approval process.
-The identifier will request the change through the Project Change Control Board (CCB) who will refer those to the Data Governance Workgroup.
-The Data Governance Workgroup approval of a change, the change will continue through the change review process as illustrated in Exhibit 3-4.
+The identifier will request the change through the Project Module Control Board (MCB) who will refer those to the Data Governance Workgroup.
+The Data Governance Workgroup will evaluate and approve or reject the proposed change.
+Following approval of a change, the change will continue through the change review process as documented in the Change Request Management process definition.

-Strategic Topic 3-5: FX Data Repository Maintenance Process
+Strategic Topic 3-4: FX Data Repository Maintenance Process